 For ASOS and Missguided, the best-selling colours were in the exact order as pictured above.
 Boohoo, on the contrary, had a different outcome.

 A quick glance at the charts above will show a few discrepancies.
-Black, blue and pink remained in the same position, while red and brown moved places.
+Black, blue and pink remained in the same position, while red and brown shift places.
 Red was actually Boohoo’s second best-selling colour, while grey made fourth place, replacing the colour brown.
 The slightly misaligned direction in colour stocking from Boohoo may seem trivial, but in a world of ultra-fast fashion, every business strategy counts.

 Prices: Mostly Under USD 100